qdm12/basedevcontainer/README.md

 - Contains the packages:
     - `libstdc++`: needed by the VS code server
     - `zsh`: main shell instead of `/bin/sh`
-    - `sudo`: run commands as root if needed
     - `git`: interact with Git repositories
     - `openssh-client`: use SSH keys
     - `nano`: edit files from the terminal